Gentlemen Prefer Blondes (novel): Adaptations

-After the play's triumphant success, Loos licensed her novel for use in a daily newspaper comic strip series that ran from April 1926 to September 1926.
-The comic strip was not an adaptation of the novel but placed its characters in new comedic situations.
-Although the writing was credited to Loos, it was presumably ghost-written by the artists, Virginia Huget and Phil Cook.
-This original 1926 series was reprinted in newspapers from 1929 to the early 1930s.
+Loos licensed her novel to the Bell Syndicate for use in a daily newspaper comic strip series.
+The strip ran from June 7 to October 2, 1926.
+The strip mixed adaptations of moments from the novel with new gags featuring the characters of Lorelei and Dorothy.
+The strip was credited to Loos, with art supplied by Virginia Huget, the start of her career drawing flapper comics.
+Huget was touted as a fashion expert who could draw Lorelei and Dorothy in the latest clothes.
+Artist Phil Cook later replaced Huget.
+Newspapers reprinted this original 1926 series from 1929 to the early 1930s.

-A year later, the book was adapted as a silent 1928 Paramount motion picture.
+In 1928, the book was adapted as a silent Paramount motion picture.
 Under that contract, Loos and her husband Emerson wrote the screenplay and had "to prepare the final scenario, select the cast, and have a hand in supervising the production," as well as write the inter-titles.
 The film was directed by Malcolm St. Clair, and Lorelei Lee was played by Ruth Taylor.
 Loos hand-picked her for the role because she bore "a remarkable resemblance to Ralph Barton's illustrations in the book."
-Loos later described Taylor's performance as "so ideal for the role that she even played it off-screen and married a wealthy broker."
+Loos described Taylor's performance as "so ideal for the role that she even played it off-screen and married a wealthy broker."

 Following the film's success, Taylor married a prominent New York City businessman and became a Park Avenue socialite.
 For the 1928 film, Loos altered the story to include a prologue featuring Lorelei's grandfather as a gold-obsessed prospector and an epilogue in which Lorelei's impoverished Arkansas family learn via radio of her lavish wedding.